letphil/web-dev-course/09section/project03/README.md

 ### Hints

-- Use the `Math.random()` function to generate random numbers.
 - Use the `if...else` statement to check if all three numbers are the same.
-- Use the `document.getElementById()` function to display the message to the player. -->
+- Use the `document.getElementById()` function to display the message to the player.